 Unlike The Beatles, who played the game, and were considered cheeky and harmless, wore suits and smiled, The Stones were deemed dirty, surly, long-haired, and played Black music - R ‘n’ B, that inflamed their fans to riot.
 All of this wasn’t helped by manager Andrew Loog-Oldham statement if The Beatles were Christ, then The Stones were the Anti-Christ.

 Things started to go wrong, after one of The Stones’ riotous gigs, where the famous five had been whisked away from the venue as quickly as possible, but without a toilet break.
 On the way home, they pulled into a service station, where Bill Wyman asked to use the gents toilet.
 The garage attendant didn’t like the look of Wyman and his long hair, nor his gurning friends in the back of the van, and refused the bass player access.
 Jagger and Brian Jones became involved, with Jagger saying he could piss anywhere, which the 3 of them duly did.
-The incident led to a trial and a fine, and was the first hint that someone had The Stones in their sights.
+The incident led to a trial and a fine and was the first hint that someone had The Stones in their sights.
 If not the Establishment, then rogue elements:

-‘I was at pains to point out what really the “Establishment” consisted of during the mid-1960s, and how “they” sought to enact their revenge against Mick, Keith and Brian.
+‘I was at pains to point out what really the “Establishment” consisted of during the mid-1960s, and how “they” sought to enact their revenge against Mick, Keith, and Brian.
 Ultimately, I don’t believe it was men in suits in Westminster discussing the Rolling Stones and plotting their downfall.
 It’s a hugely romantic image, but it is frankly ludicrous.
-In reality, there was a Labour government in power who - believe it or not - was attempting to understand the new movement, and equally, were to rationalise drug use through a sweeping review of the arcane narcotic laws that had been in place since the war.
+In reality, there was a Labour government in power who - believe it or not - was attempting to understand the new movement, and equally, were to rationalize drug use through a sweeping review of the arcane narcotic laws that had been in place since the war.

 ‘However, there were other – less regulated - elements of the so-called establishment that were outraged at the antics by the nation’s youth as exemplified by their defacto leaders- pop groups.
 Obviously, with The Beatles still the nation’s favorites, The Rolling Stones were an obvious target for sections of the “moral majority” to vent their spleen on.
 Predictably, it was the News Of The World who decided to infiltrate the Mick and Keith’s core circle and reveal their personal habits to their readership.
-The paper’s expose in turn gave the police carte blanch to raid members of the group.
+The papers expose in turn gave the police carte blanch to raid members of the group.
 Soon, it was open season on musicians – but just not restricted to the UK, but elsewhere too.
-So the “Establishment” in a sense yes, but not as many would like to believe.’
+So the “Establishment” in a sense, yes, but not as many would like to believe.’

-There was further rattling of tea cups, when Richards purchased a 15th century house, Redlands, in West Wittering, Sussex.
+There was further rattling of teacups, when Richards purchased a 15th-century house, Redlands, in West Wittering, Sussex.
 The very thought that a working class guitar player could afford such a posh residence, curdled the milk on the breakfast tables of Middle England.

 As The Beatles were unassailable, especially after Prime Minister Harold Wilson controversially honored them with MBEs in 1965, the press turned their eye to The Stones for any possible dirt.